-3.-(1) Every accused person has a right to be released on bail, unless it is not in the interests of justice that bail should be granted.

-(2) Bail may be granted by a court or, subject to section 8(2), by a police officer.

-(3) There is a presumption in favour of the granting of bail to a person but a person who opposes the granting of bail may seek to rebut the presumption.
+- 3.-(1) Every accused person has a right to be released on bail unless it is not in the interests of justice that bail should be granted. - (2) Bail may be granted by a court or, subject to section 8(2), by a police officer. - (3) There is a presumption in favour of the granting of bail to a person but a person who opposes the granting of bail may seek to rebut the presumption.

-(4) The presumption in favour of the granting of bail is displaced where-

-(a) the person seeking bail has previously breached a bail undertaking or bail condition; or

-(b) the person has been convicted and is appealing against the conviction.

-(5) Bail must be granted to an accused person under the age of 18 years, unless-

-(a) the person has a previous criminal conviction;

-(b) the person has previously breached a bail undertaking or bail condition; or

-(c) the offence in question is a serious one.
+- (4) The presumption in favour of the granting of bail is displaced where- - (a) the person seeking bail has previously breached a bail undertaking condition; or - (b) the person has been convicted and has appealed against the convicted - (5) Bail must be granted to an accused person under the age of 18 years, nine - (a) the person has a previous criminal conviction; - (b) the person has previously breached a bail undertaking or bail condition. - (c) the offence in question is a serious one.